rollanibrayev/rollanibrayev.github.io/README.md

 - go to https://rollanibrayev.github.io
 - drag 4 twitch stream thumbnails to anywhere on the page, now you can
 - - switch positions of the streams by dragging them onto each other
-- - change streams by dragging a thumbnail to the stream you want to replace
+- - change streams by dragging a stream thumbnail to the stream you want to replace
 - - after clicking on a stream you can press
 - - - M to unmute/mute
 - - - C to open the stream's chat